 Why become a Physician Assistant?

-Why study PA at Union College?
+Why prepare for PA school at Union College?

 Majors and minors

 Union offers several great options that will prepare you for graduate school and give you preferred status when applying to Union's PA program (see above for descriptions).

 Be trained in a medical model and have the ability to practice medicine in any speciality.
 Finish graduate school and start working on medical team with physicians and other care providers in just three years.

 31% (much faster than average)